A duality theoretic view on limits of finite structures: Extended version: Introduction

 \section{Introduction}

 While topology plays an important role, via Stone duality, in many parts of semantics, topological methods in more algorithmic and complexity oriented areas of theoretical computer science are not so common.
 One of the few examples, the one we want to consider here, is the study of limits of finite relational structures.
-We will focus on the \emph{structural limits} introduced by Ne{\v s}et{\v r}il and Ossona de Mendez~\cite{nevsetril2012model,NO2017}.
+We will focus on the \emph{structural limits} introduced by Ne{\v s}et{\v r}il and Ossona de Mendez~\cite{nevsetril2012model,NO2020mem}.
 These provide a common generalisation of various notions of limits of finite structures studied in probability theory, random graphs, structural graph theory, and finite model theory.
 The basic construction in this work is the so-called \emph{Stone pairing}.
-Given a relational signature $\sigma$ and a first-order formula $\phi$ in the signature $\sigma$ with free variables $v_1, \dots, v_n$, define Ne{\v s}et{\v r}il and Ossona de Mendez view the map $A \mapsto \SPp{\ARG, A}$ as an embedding of the finite $\sigma$-structures into the space of probability measures over the Stone space dual to the Lindenbaum--Tarski algebra of all first-order formulas in the signature $\sigma$.
+Given a relational signature $\sigma$ and a first-order formula $\phi$ in the signature $\sigma$ with free variables $v_1, \dots, v_n$, define

+Ne{\v s}et{\v r}il and Ossona de Mendez view the map $A \mapsto \SPp{\ARG, A}$ as an embedding of the finite $\sigma$-structures into the space of probability measures over the Stone space dual to the Lindenbaum--Tarski algebra of all first-order formulas in the signature $\sigma$.
 This space is complete and thus provides the desired limit objects for all sequences of finite structures which embed as Cauchy sequences.

 Another example of topological methods in an algorithmically oriented area of computer science is the use of profinite monoids in automata theory.
 In this setting, profinite monoids are the subject of the extensive theory, based on theorems by Eilenberg and Reiterman, and used, among others, to settle decidability questions~\cite{Pin09}.
 In~\cite{GGP2008}, it was shown that this theory may be understood as an application of Stone duality, thus making a bridge between semantics and more algorithmically oriented work.
 Bridging this semantics-versus-algorithmics gap in theoretical computer science has since gained quite some momentum, notably with the recent strand of research by Abramsky, Dawar and co-workers~\cite{Abramsky2017b,AbramskyShah2018}.
 In this spirit, a natural question is whether the structural limits of \NOdM{} also can be understood semantically, and in particular whether the topological component may be seen as an application of Stone duality.